hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 	* don't do this?
 	* have some folks turn on their video, invite about 6 people, ask questions and look to them for answers
+	* change the group of 6 for the next session
 	* Give people a way to opt out
 	* tell then it is being recorded (if recording)
 	* Greg prefers Zoom